szelingtan/tp/docs/UserGuide.md

 Examples:
 *  `prescribe 1 m/paracetamol` Adds the medication `paracetamol` to the 1st patient.
 *  `prescribe 2 m/colchicine` Adds the medication `colchicine` to the 2nd patient.

+### Adding last visit record to a patient : `lastVisit`

+Adds last visit record to an existing patient in the address book.

+Format: `lastVisit INDEX v/LAST_VISIT`

+* Adds last visit record to the patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
+The index **must be a positive integer** 1, 2, 3, …​
+* The LAST_VISIT field must be provided.

+Examples:
+*  `lastVisit 1 v/ 5 March 2025 - Patient is more engaged and active this week.` Adds the record '5 March 2025 - Patient is more engaged and active this week.' to the 1st patient.
+*  `lastVisit 2 v/ 27 February 2025` Adds the record '27 February 2025' to the 2nd patient.

 ### Locating patients by name: `find`